FOUND SUBJECTS at the Moonspeaker

 The ongoing saga of Doctor Who in its new, hyper-marketed incarnation that is more directed at an american audience has been a curious one to watch.
 Consistent with the original inconsistency of the classic series, some episodes are very good indeed, others are excruciatingly bad.
 Unfortunately, the inconsistency comes from the same cause: nobody with the reins of the show in hand seems to be able to get clear on who the hell the audience for the program is.
 Worse, nobody seems able to accept the wisdom of the best writers whose works are adored by children and enjoyed by adults.
 Write what you enjoy, don't write down, the result will work.

 Perhaps the toughest part though, is that the world building aspect of Doctor Who is a mess.
 Perhaps heretically by the lights of Doctor Who fans who started with the show when it was resurrected, I do not care for the Time War arc as constructed, and not just because I dislike the Daleks.
-(Sorry Terry Nation wherever you are, the pepper pots just don't impress me, despite the other genuinely intriguing story developments that have happened with them.)
-The idea came up in part I think to respond to the feeling expressed by folks working on late stage classic Who that too much was known about the Doctor and, Gallifrey was too easy to get to.
+(Sorry Terry Nation wherever you are, the pepper pots just don't impress me, despite the other genuinely intriguing story developments that have happened with them, Genesis of the Daleks is a remarkable series.)
+The idea came up in part I think to respond to the feeling expressed by folks working on late stage classic Who that too much was known about the Doctor and Gallifrey was too easy to get to.
 However, the real trouble is world building or even a serious sit down to consider, what's an immortal race like, actually?
 What, if anything, can make them compassionate or restore their compassion if it's lost?
 What would time mean to them practically, when it has no limit?
 If they do have a society that is weirdly like ours, why is that?
 The obvious implication then is they started out as a mortal race, and something quite interesting or appalling happened.
 If they obsess over humans, why?
 Is it because they are trying to prevent those humans from having the same experience?
 Or to get themselves mortal again?
 Or meddle in their own past or something?
 "Corruption" actually isn't a motivation, so let's move on from that lazy trope.